FarronF/limerick-council-meetings/meetings/2020/02/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th January 2020.md

 Action, Biodiversity and Environment Strategic Policy Committee Meeting.

-This Motion was seconded by Councillor McSweeney and agreed.--- 9
+This Motion was seconded by Councillor McSweeney and agreed.
+---
+9

 **REPLY:**